danomatika/ofxMidi/README.md

     openFrameworks/addons/ofxPd/midiExampleInput/ => openFrameworks/apps/myApps/midiExampleInput/

-It must be 3 levels down in the openframeworks folder structure.
+It must be 3 levels down in the OpenFrameworks folder structure.

 Then rename the folder: